 Shoulder-length with piecey, tapered layers is the version that reads most like the cool-girl shag everyone pins.
 The tapered layers fall in distinct, separated pieces, and the shoulder length keeps it easy to wear and style.
 It is relaxed, textured, and flattering on a wide range of faces and hair types.

 To get the piecey effect, ask for tapered or point-cut ends, which create that separated, worn-in texture.
-A matte product defines the pieces without weighing them down.
-This length holds a wave nicely and air-dries into easy texture, so the daily upkeep stays low.
+A matte product defines the pieces without weighing them down, and most days that’s the entire routine start to finish.

 - Ask for tapered, point-cut ends for the piecey separation.